bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 ***"There are still servers...you just don't ever have to deal with them."***

 Even more abstraction than PaaS.

-Even with PaaS, you have to choose an App Service Plan.
-With PaaS, scaling i
+- Even with PaaS, you have to choose an App Service Plan.

-Examples:
+- With PaaS, scaling in your responsibility.
+- Serverless means not worrying about choosing the right plan.
+- Serverless means not worrying about scaling.
+- Serverless means you might pay £0 if you don't use the service.

+Other serverless offerings:
+- Compute - Azure Functions.
+- Compute - Serverless Kubernetes (Virtual Nodes w/ ACI).
+- Database - Azure SQL Database Serverless.
+- Database - Cosmos DB Serverless.

 ---